Who We Are:

 When we meet:

-Circles meet in person five times a year, usually in women’s homes, to talk about policy in a roundtable discussion format.
-Meetings are organized using the member-only website, thepolicycircle.org.
+Circles decide when they meet, they typically meet in person four to five times a year, in homes, office, co-working spaces, restaurants, to talk about policy in a roundtable discussion format.
 We are not speaker-led but rather focus on discussion among members.
 Policy briefs for each topic are provided ahead of time so everyone can come prepared to share their points of view.
+Meetings activities are managed using the member-only website, thepolicycircle.org.

 How meetings are structured: